mihaip/previous/readme.previous.txt

 You can initiate a clean shut down of the emulator using the simulated power key.
 The power key is mapped to F10 and the Delete key of your keyboard.

+On later versions of NeXTstep you can also invoke the Restart/Power-Off dialog by simultaneously pressing Right Command and Backquote.

+You may also invoke the NMI mini-monitor by simultaneously pressing both Command keys and Backquote or if you are simulating the ADB keyboard Left Command and Left Alternate and Backquote.
+Note that Backquote is mapped to Num Lock.

+If all is lost you can initiate a hard CPU reset by simultaneously pressing Left Command and Left Alternate and Asterisk.

 While the emulator is running, you can open the configuration menu by pressing F12 and toggle between fullscreen and windowed mode by pressing F11.